CET Beijing: Intensive Language

 - Class Eligibility: Sophomores, juniors, and seniors.

 Beijing, the monumental capital of modern China, is a magnet for international investment.
 It is a city that strives to preserve the cultural landscape of its glorious past while all around the glass and steel emblems of its dynamic present flourish.
-CET is located on the western branch campus of the Beijing Institute of Education (BIE), in the Xicheng district.
+CET is located on the campus of Capital Normal University.

 Non-US citizens should consult with CET and Denise Allison, Director of International Student Services, before applying to the program.Additional Visa Information